RafiASKing/tiketa-app/docs/system-overview.md

 ### 2. Inspect a Film (`/movie/<movie_id>`)
 1. Loads the target movie or 404s if missing.
 2. Defines a three-day horizon: now → (today + 2 days, 23:59).
-3. Queries non-archived showtimes in that window, groups them by date, and sorts chronologically.
+3. Queries non-archived showtimes in that window (using UTC bounds), converts each to Jakarta local time, assigns `local_start`/`local_end`, groups by date, and sorts chronologically.
-4. Template renders cinematic hero layout, metadata, and trailer button.
+4. Template renders cinematic hero layout, metadata, and trailer button, and surfaces localized start/end times.
 Trailer modal is hydrated client-side: open attaches the YouTube embed, closing wipes `src` to stop playback.

 ### 3. Reserve a Seat (`/book/<showtime_id>`, GET/POST)
 1. GET: builds seat grid and marks taken seats using existing `Booking` rows for the showtime.
+Each showtime is localized (`local_start`/`local_end`) before rendering.
 2. Client selects a seat; lightweight JS toggles CSS classes and writes to a hidden input.
 3. POST: validates `user` and `seat`, checks for duplicates, creates a `Booking`, commits, and flashes a localized success message.
 Duplicate seats flash an error.
 4. Redirect back to GET to reflect updated seat occupancy.